 There’s a short, little cobblestone paved street in the center of Zagreb, Croatia.
 At its end, there is a funicular.
 The shortest cable car route in the world, having only 66 meters in length, connecting Tomiceva Street with Upper Town’s Tower Lotrscak.
-The latter is a very special place, as it is a home of renowned Zagreb cannon.
+The latter is a very special place, as it is the home of the renowned Zagreb cannon.
 Every day, precisely at noon, it fires a blank shot which is heard to farthest reaches of the city, signalizing the middle of the day.

 There is yet another special place at the foot of this funicular: Niche Perfumery “Top” (The Cannon).
 Filled with precious fragrances, an oasis for all the curious noses.

-As I walk towards it, expectations of olfactory plentitude reminds me of a book: “The Name of the Rose”.
-As the protagonists of this masterpiece explore a labyrinth in the medieval library, discussing the subversive power of laughter, I feel like entering scriptorium of fragrances, discussing the subversive power of – perfumes.
+As I walk towards it, expectations of olfactory plentitude remind me of a book: “The Name of the Rose”.
+As the protagonists of this masterpiece explore a labyrinth in the medieval library, discussing the subversive power of laughter, I feel like entering the scriptorium of fragrances, discussing the subversive power of – perfumes.